Drakonkinst/DataTables/README.md

 configuration of entries that map an identifier (for a block, entity, item, etc.) to an integer value.
 It also supports **tags**, which allows developers (found at `data/<namespace>/tags`) to specify entire groups of blocks easily.
 The `type` parameter determines how tags are processed.
+Adding identifiers that do not exist for that type still works!
+In fact, data tables can be applied to game elements outside of their type (though tags may not be parsed the same way).

 Like other data pack resources, these update every time `/reload` is called.
 Data packs can also append or override each other's data tables to change behavior or add blocks from another mod.
 For